 Demographic trends are key driving forces in any economic development strategy and hence must be considered in any planning process.
 The demographic profile influences the type and level of demand of goods and services and the pressure on local services and transport.

 According to Diagram 1 below, it is clear that Molemole Municipality has the lowest (8.6%) of population in the CDM District as compared to other three Local Municipalities with Polokwane Municipality having the highest (49.9%) population.

-The total population of Molemole Local Municipality increased as a result of the demarcation process having two wards from the disestablished Aganang Municipality incorporated into our municipality with a population of about 16 832 which then increased our initial population from 108 321 according to census 2011 to 125 153 and resulted in an increment of about 17021.
+The total population of Molemole Local Municipality increased as a result of the demarcation process having two wards from the disestablished Aganang Municipality incorporated into our municipality with a population of about 16 832 which then increased our initial population from 108 321 according to census 2011 to 125 153.
 The Molemole population constitutes 8.6% of the Capricorn District's and only 2% of the Limpopo Province's population.